gilmore-lab/moco-3-pattern-psychophysics/moco_3_pattern_psychophysics_all.md

 - Select the YYYY-MM_DD-HH-MM-SS.csv file to view participant performance (Ctrl+Click \>\> Select *Open Outside Matlab*)

-- Rename this file with participant ID and session date information (e.g. YYMMDDSSSS.csv).
+- Rename this file with session date, participant ID, velocity (2 or 8), and run number information (1-4) (e.g. YYMMDDSSSS-2deg1.csv).
+This should be renamed before the next run starts.
+There will be 4 files total for each participant.

 Adult Sessions

-- Session files are stored on ~/Box Sync/gilmore-lab/projects/optic-flow/optic-flow-psychophysics/projects/moco-3-pattern-psychophysics/adult-laminar-radial/data in a directory with the session test date and a 3 digit participant number (YY-MM-DD-SSS.csv).
+- Session files are stored on ~/Box Sync/gilmore-lab/projects/optic-flow/optic-flow-psychophysics/projects/moco-3-pattern-psychophysics/adult-laminar-radial/data in a directory with the session test date and a 3 digit participant number (YY-MM-DD-SSS).

 Child Sessions

-- Session files are copied and stored on ~/Box Sync/gilmore-lab/projects/optic-flow/optic-flow-psychophysics/projects/moco-3-pattern-psychophysics/child-laminar-radial/data in a directory with the session test date and a 4 digit participant number (YYMMDDSSSS.csv).
+- Session files are stored on ~/Box Sync/gilmore-lab/projects/optic-flow/optic-flow-psychophysics/projects/moco-3-pattern-psychophysics/child-laminar-radial/data in a directory with the session test date and a 4 digit participant number (YYMMDDSSSS).

 ## Data merging, cleaning with RStudio